Is your 3D printer extruder clicking? Here is how to fix it

 If you suspect a faulty stepper motor is behind your 3D printer problems, first check the motor’s wiring to make sure nothing is out of place.
 You might have to replace your printer’s motor if there are wiring problems.
 If you notice your stepper motor is overheating, adding a heat sink can help to mitigate the build up of heat and prolong the life of the motor.
 You can buy adhesive heat sinks to stick directly onto the extrusion mechanism.
 It’s worth bearing in mind that a heat sink will add weight to the extruder.
 In direct drive systems, this means your 3D printer’s motor will require more force to move the printhead across the build platform.

 Clicking noises from your 3D printer should be reason for concern.
-The noises indicate that something is amiss or not properly calibrated.
+The noises indicate that something is amiss or not properly calibrated, and are more often than not linked to issues with print quality.
 Luckily most causes of extruder clicking have a straightforward solution.
 Here’s what we covered in this troubleshooting piece:

 • One of the most common causes of extruder clicking is related to temperature settings.
 If the print temperature is too low, unmelted filament will start to clog the nozzle and prevent consistent filament feeding.
-Increase the print temperature gradually to see if it helps.
+Increase the print temperature gradually and unclog the nozzle to see if it helps.

 • Leveling the print bed and ensuring proper calibration can minimize the risks of nozzle jams and help solve extruder skipping.